alexjonestech/ff-cinema-api/README.md

 # FF Cinema API
-Interface for FF Cinema, which plays only movies from the Fast & Furious franchise.
+Web backend for FF Cinema, which plays only movies from the Fast & Furious franchise.

 # Overview
 This backend service was created as part of an interview coding project.
 The requirements are to build out a backend service with an API that can be consumed directly and by a (hypothetical) frontend service.
 The main features to be implemented are: